-It still took an hour and a half every day before filming to apply the ears.
-Justman recalled in The Making of Star Trek how he played a little joke on Nimoy about the problem.
+It still took an hour and a half each day before filming to apply the ears.
+Justman recalled in The Making of Star Trek how he played a little joke on Nimoy about the problem:

 NBC had sent a very attractive Star Trek sales brochure to its station affiliates and advertisers.
 Close scrutiny showed, however, that an artist working for the NBC Sales Department had airbrushed Spock’s pointy ears round in all the photographs.

-In order to placate the network, which was strongly advocating the use of regular ears and eyebrows on the Spock character — a move that would have seriously undermined the concept that an alien was serving onboard the Enterprise — the Star Trek production team decided to “tell NBC what they wanted to hear” in agreeing to greatly reduce Spock’s visibility in the show for the first thirteen weeks while actually proceeding without limitations on the use of the Vulcan first officer.
+In order to placate the network, which was strongly advocating the use of regular ears and eyebrows on the Spock character — a move that would have seriously undermined the concept that an alien was serving aboard the Enterprise — the production team decided to “tell NBC what they wanted to hear” in agreeing to greatly reduce Spock’s visibility in the show for the first thirteen weeks while actually proceeding without limitations on the use of the Vulcan officer.

 “The first four episodes to air featured Mister Spock in varying degrees,” according to Solow.